 Brexit implications and uncertainties for global supply chains

-Businesses everywhere are trying to understand the implications of a no-deal Brexit, especially companies in the UK and EU whose supply chains and trade routes are intimately connected.
-Multinationals with manufacturing facilities in the UK are also concerned that parts sourced from the EU may suddenly be delayed, more expensive, or no longer available.
+Businesses everywhere are grappling with the implications of the UK-EU trade deal, especially companies in the UK and EU whose supply chains and trade routes are intimately connected.
+Multinationals with manufacturing facilities in the UK are concerned that parts sourced from the EU may suddenly be delayed, more expensive, or no longer available.
 Other complications could also arise from longer border checks and overwhelmed ports, as well as shortages of food, medicine, fuel, and other commodities.

 Changes at the border: New customs procedures for imports and exports post-Brexit

 While the UK was in the EU, trade between the two entities was governed by the EU’s Single Market and Customs Union rules, which allowed goods and services to travel between the UK and EU with no customs checks or other border formalities to slow the flow of commerce.
-After January 1, 2021, however, the EU will treat the UK like any other outside country and apply Customs Union rules to border activity between the two entities – rules that did not apply to the UK before.
-It’s worth noting too that EU Customs Rules will be enforced whether or not a free trade agreement is reached and will apply to all goods entering the EU from the UK or leaving the EU to go the UK.
+Since January 1, 2021, however, the EU has treated the UK like any other outside country and applied Customs Union rules to border activity between the two entities – rules that did not apply to the UK before.

 Prior to Brexit and during the transition, no tariffs or quotas were applied to goods traveling between the EU and UK, so there was no need to determine the “origin of goods” being traded because the UK was accorded “preferential treatment” status under EU Customs Union Rules.

 Under the UK-EU agreement, originating goods will benefit from the liberalized market access so long as they satisfy the new rules of origin requirements.
 If they are not originating in the UK or EU, tariffs would still be payable.